3rr0r-505/KeySpy/README.md

 - Captures keystrokes in the background while running.
 - Stores captured keystrokes in `mongoDB Atlas`.
-- Displays captured keystrokes in a web interface using Flask.
+- Displays captured keystrokes in a web interface.
-- Excute Payloads remotely.
+- Excute Payloads remotely from the web interface.
-- Capture sites and keystrokes in them using a extension.
+- Auto-Start on System boot.
+- Capture IPv4 address of the target device.
 - Allows viewing keystrokes from multiple sessions.

-## Installation
+## D3V-Installation

 1. Clone the repository:
    ```bash